Lord's Taverners

 Super 1s

 The programme goes beyond cricket – it helps individuals develop vital life skills that enable them to realise their potential.
-People living with disabilities who want to be active say that accessibility is a huge barrier – too often there is little on offer.
+People living with a disability who want to be active say that accessibility is a huge barrier – too often there is little on offer.
 Providing free and accessible Super 1s sessions in a familiar and welcoming setting is making all the difference.

 Cricket in SEND Settings

 One of the charity’s fastest-growing initiatives, bringing inclusive coaching, equipment and training directly to special educational needs and disability (SEND) settings which haven’t traditionally had access to cricket.
-Sessions are adapted to ensure participants get the chance to engage in the most appropriate form of cricket (softball or table cricket) and raise awareness of their nearest Super 1s hub to encourage participation in the game outside of their school setting
+Sessions are adapted to ensure participants get the chance to engage in the most appropriate form of cricket (softball or table cricket) and raise awareness of their nearest Super 1s hub to encourage participation in the game outside of their school setting.

 Find out more about the work of the Lord's Taverners.